 - providing capital assistance for new and existing community projects and/or programs for seniors.

 A Canada-Quebec Memorandum of Understanding for the New Horizons for Seniors Program sets out mechanisms for collaboration in order to ensure complementary action between the governments of Canada and Quebec to the benefit of seniors in Quebec.
-As a result of discussions under this Memorandum of Understanding, the two governments coordinate the schedule of Calls for Proposals for community-based projects funding, and for Calls for Proposals for the Government of Quebec programs for seniors at the community level.
-The Government of Quebec (Ministère de la Famille et des Aînés) also launched a Call for Proposals for organizations that offer activities for seniors in summer 2012.
+As a result of discussions under this Memorandum of Understanding, the two governments collaborate in the assessment of community projects.

 - municipal governments;